rst24/DevClip/replit.md

 # DevClip - Developer Clipboard Manager

 ## Overview
 DevClip is a developer-focused clipboard management tool offering local text formatting and AI-powered features.
 It aims to streamline developer workflows by providing efficient clipboard management, code manipulation, and intelligent insights.
 The project integrates a React frontend, Node.js/Express backend, and leverages a tiered AI model approach (GPT-5 Nano for Free, GPT-5 Mini for Pro, GPT-5 for Team) to cater to various user needs, from individual developers to teams.
-Pricing: Free (50 AI credits/month), Pro ($4.99/month, 5,000 credits, 6 API keys), Team ($24.99/month, 25,000 credits, unlimited keys).
+Pricing: Free (100 AI tokens/month), Pro ($4.99/month, 300 tokens, 6 API keys), Team ($24.99/month, 1,000 tokens, unlimited keys).
 Its core purpose is to enhance productivity through advanced clipboard functionalities and AI assistance.

 ## User Preferences
 I prefer clear and concise explanations.
 When making changes, please adopt an iterative development approach, explaining each step.
 Before implementing any major architectural shifts or significant code refactoring, I expect to be consulted.
 Please do not make changes to the `extension/` folder without explicit instruction, as this contains the browser extension which has its own deployment cycle.
 I also prefer detailed explanations for complex features or architectural decisions.